There are about 50 million people world-wide who claim Scottish ancestry. From Australia and New Zealand, through Europe to the USA and Canada.

 I consider myself part of Scottish diaspora – now what?

 Let's be friends!
 If you consider yourself part of the Scottish diaspora and are keen to stay up to date with what’s happening in and around Scotland, we have just what you’re looking for.
-Our Facebook page, About Scotland, is a one-stop shop for the latest Scottish news.
-The page is regularly updated with great content; from interesting features about Scots past and present to celebrating Scotland's achievements around the world.
+Our social media channels are a one-stop shop for the latest Scottish news.
+They are regularly updated with great content; from interesting features about Scots past and present to celebrating Scotland's achievements around the world.
 If you love Scotland, keep in touch!